G00406014/digital-rain-25-cpp/index.md

   To vertically print, i was using the function gotoxy, positioning each character vertically down the console window, this was to create the illusion of falling rain drops.
-  I also implemented an animation loop that would constantly update the positions of characters, by periodically clearing the screen and re-printing characters in their new positions this achievd a smooth visual transition.
+  I also implemented an animation loop that would constantly update the positions of characters, by clearing the screen and re-printing characters in their new positions this achievd a smooth visual transition.